Lawsuit Targets Sprawling Southern California Mega-Warehouse Project

-Environmental justice and conservation groups sued the Southern California city of Moreno Valley a second time today over initiatives meant to shield a massive warehouse project from environmental challenge.
-The World Logistics Center is a sprawling, 40-million-square-foot warehouse project that would add 14,000 truck trips to town every day, worsen already poor air quality and harm birds and other wildlife in the nearby San Jacinto Wildlife Area.
-It is already facing multiple lawsuits for its inadequate environmental review process.
+Environmental justice and conservation groups sued the Southern California city of Moreno Valley today over its approval of the World Logistics Center, a sprawling 40-million-square-foot warehouse project that would add 14,000 truck trips to town every day, worsen already poor air quality and harm birds and other wildlife in the nearby San Jacinto Wildlife Area.

-The lawsuit follows the South Coast Air Quality Management District and Riverside County Transportation Commission’s decision to file lawsuits challenging the initiatives adopted by the city council late last year.
+The lawsuit follows the South Coast Air Quality Management District, Riverside County Transportation Commission and Riverside County’s decision to file lawsuits challenging the warehouse project because of the severe air pollution and traffic problems it will bring to the region.

 “Birds have already been negatively affected by the glare from the existing warehouses in Moreno Valley.
 The WLC will increase that impact to another order of magnitude,” said Drew Feldmann, conservation chair of the San Bernardino Valley Audubon Society.

-“We don’t need yet another sprawling mega-project that makes our air dirtier, our climate hotter and our roads more congested,” said George Hague, conservation chair of Sierra Club’s Moreno Valley Group.
+“We don’t need yet another sprawling mega-project that makes our air dirtier, our climate hotter and our roads more congested,” said Aruna Prabhala, staff attorney at the Center for Biological Diversity.
 “It’s disappointing to see the city of Moreno Valley ignore the impacts this project will have on the climate, wildlife and local residents.
 They deserve better.”

 Earthjustice is the premier nonprofit environmental law organization.
 We wield the power of law and the strength of partnership to protect people's health, to preserve magnificent places and wildlife, to advance clean energy, and to combat climate change.
 We are here because the earth needs a good lawyer.